 Wethered Park – Marlow

 The design called for great sensitivity in a particularly un-spoilt town where scale, detail and choice of materials were of the utmost importance.
 The development is within a conservation area and is self-contained.
-It includes a lake, which has been bridged to allow access to some of the units.
+It includes a lake, which has been bridge to allow access to some of the units.
 We undertook the design from initial feasibility studies through to production information and then intermittent site presence.

-A sensitive approach to planning issues was essential due to location in a conservation Area and adjacent to an important listed building.
+A sensitive approach to planning issues was essential due to location in a conservation area and adjacent to an important Listed Building.
 A long period of planning negotiations was necessary to persuade the Planning Authority to abandon the original planning brief for individual and loosely coordinated units in favour of a highly coordinated and planned group of buildings more suitable for its setting.